opensearch-project/opensearch-migrations/TrafficCapture/trafficCaptureProxyServer/README.md

 These are the **prerequisites** to being able to attach the Capture Proxy:

-* **Make sure that the node and your MSK client are in the same VPC and Security Groups**
+* **Make sure that your MSK client is accessible by the coordinator nodes in the cluster*
     * Add the following IAM policy to the node/EC2 instance so that it’s able to store the captured traffic in Kafka:
     * From the AWS Console, go to the EC2 instance page, click on **IAM Role**,  click on **Add permissions**, choose **Create inline policy**, click on **JSON VIEW** then add the following policy (replace region and account-id).